somteacodes/quizappvue/README.md

 - Dynamically change classes based on conditions
 - Fetch data from API

 ## 1. Create and Style the User Interface.
-Part 1
+Part 1(A)

 In this video I would cover the design part of the quiz app, using tailwind.
 Starting with the tailwind set up.

+## 1b.
+Create and Style the User Interface.
+Part 1(B)

+In this video I would cover the design part of the quiz app, using tailwind.
+Applying custom styles to carter to different conditions.
+EG when the option is wrong, correct or the default state.

 **Resources**